ARSHKHAN98/financial_doc_classifier/README.md

 # Financial Document Classifier

-An end-to-end machine learning system for classifying financial documents using a fine-tuned DistilBERT model, with **PDF/OCR support** and **uncertainty quantification** for production-ready predictions.
+An end-to-end machine learning system for classifying financial documents using a fine-tuned DistilBERT model, with **PDF/OCR support**, **uncertainty quantification**, and **robust evaluation methodology**.

 ## 🎯 Problem Statement